-If a collection account appears on your credit report from a company called Phoenix Financial Services, or if they attempt to contact you about a debt, you’ll need to do what you can to get the account settled.
+If a collection account appears on your credit report from Phoenix Financial Services you’ll need to do what you can to get the account settled.

 One of the issues that make Phoenix Financial Services more difficult to deal with than other collection agencies is the type of debts they work to collect.

 These largely include obligations owed to government agencies and student loan lenders, which may be more difficult to clear up through the usual means.

 It may be necessary to get professional assistance from a credit repair company to level the playing field.

 If you do have a collection account, or if you are contacted by them, don’t ignore it.

 Even if you think you don’t owe the debt, you’ll still need to do whatever is necessary to clear up the account.

 This will require a series of steps if you decide you want to deal with them on your own.

 We will list those steps in this article, and make necessary recommendations to get professional help should that become necessary.